pengowray/doks-sprinto/content/en/docs/misccommands.md

-# Miscellaneous commands

-Less useful commands.
+---
+title : "Miscellaneous commands"
+description:
+lead:
+---

+## Less used commands

 You don't need any of these commands, but they're documented all the same.

 | Command | Description |
 | --- | --- |